archipelagoing/Tenue/MyIdeaValue.md

 This allows the system to learn relationships between fragrances and identity clusters.

-Using this data, Sillage can recommend:
+Using this data, tenue can recommend:

 - New fragrances aligned with identity
 - New villages to explore